linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Review of the Federal Reserve’s Supervision and Regulation of Silicon Valley Bank.md

 # SVB's Failure

 In 2023, SVB's deposit outflows accelerated as clients burned through cash, according to SVBFG public documents.
 Concerns increased following a Financial Times article that highlighted SVBFG's large securities portfolio.[42]
-On March 8, SVBFG announced a restructuring of its balance sheet,

-including a completed sale of  \$21 billion of AFS securities for a\$ 1.8 billion after-tax loss and a planned equity offering of \$2.25 billion.
+On March 8, SVBFG announced a restructuring of its balance sheet, including a completed sale of $21 billion of AFS securities for a $1.8 billion after-tax loss and a planned equity offering of $2.25 billion.
 SVBFG also guided investors to expect lower growth

 Figure 9.
 Estimated unrealized gains (losses) on SVBFG's investment portfolio securities
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/5c9dcda0-97c7-4ff1-bdc2-a26a590bf0bc/91a5edc1df17f60ef23137fa434a3e8224cd8a49c333a4ab0e6d03e2e3546577.jpg)